JCherryA050/phase_1_project/README.md

 - Define the best timeline to roll out original content
   - Look at gross profit per movie by month

-Using data from the Numbers, we looked at the world grossing metric for the movies based on the month they were released.
+Using data from The Numbers, we looked at the world grossing metric for the movies based on the month they were released.
 The following is how the data is grouped and the relavent analysis.

 ```python
 world_gross_per_movie_by_month = tn_df.groupby('month').sum()['worldwide_gross']/\